cattanimarco/Grafici-GFX/README.md

 ```
 grafici.clear();
 ```
-First we reset our plotting libraries, i.e. set the boundaries to use the full screen display.
+First we fullScreen our plotting libraries, i.e. set the boundaries to use the full screen display.
 Then, we divide the screen into sub boundaries by slicing the full screen into 1 row and 2 columns.
 Finally, we select the region with index 0 and add an empty border around the plot for elegance.
 Sub boundaries are indexed from bottom to top and from left to right.
 Thus, in this case index 0 meanse the leftmost sub boundary.
 ```
-grafici.boundaries.reset().crop(1, 2, 0).addBorder(0.04, 0.04, 0.04, 0.02);
+grafici.boundaries.fullScreen().subBoundaries(1, 2, 0).addBorder(0.04, 0.04, 0.04, 0.02);
 grafici.plot(linePlot, dataSpline);
 ```
 We repeat the same boundary transformation again.
 This time we select the rightmost sub boundary (with index = 1).
 ```
-grafici.boundaries.reset().crop(1, 2, 1).addBorder(0.04, 0.04, 0.02, 0.04);
+grafici.boundaries.fullScreen().subBoundaries(1, 2, 1).addBorder(0.04, 0.04, 0.02, 0.04);
 grafici.plot(barPlot, dataSpline);
 ```